NeroReflex/Gishiki/Documentation/docs/usage/request.md

 ## Request Method
-When an HTTP request is done sent to a server it have to specify the type of the request, that request type is called 'method'.
+When an HTTP request is sent to the server the client has to specify the type of the request, that request type is called 'method'.

-Usually you work with the following methods:
+Usually you work with following methods:

   - GET
   - POST